bkmashiro/app-sec-juice-report/main.typ

   - Unauthorized financial gain, allowing users to generate illegitimate store credit.
   - Business losses if exploited at scale, leading to fraudulent transactions.
   - Possible legal consequences due to failure to secure financial transactions.
-- *Violated Security Services:*
-  - *Integrity:* The total order value is manipulated, violating trust in the transaction system.
-  - *Authorization:* Users can obtain financial benefits they are not entitled to.
 - *Prevention Measures:*
   - *Strict Input Validation:* Ensure quantities and prices are non-negative before processing transactions.
   - *Server-Side Checks:* Validate order totals before finalizing purchases.